Severson-Group/eMach-matlab/model_obj/crosssects/README.md

 - **Coordinate Axes:** The drawing origin and the coordinate axes should be clearly indicated in the drawing using a red coordinate system indicating the positive `x` and `y` directions.
 The origin of the coordinate system is the origin of the drawing, as interpretted by the cross-section class.

-- **Drawing file name:** The drawing filename should consist of the cross-section class name appended with `Drawing`.
-For example, `CrossSectTrapezoidDrawing.svg`.
+- **Drawing file name:** The drawing filename should consist of the cross-section class name.
+For example, `CrossSectTrapezoid.svg`.

-As an example, the `CrossSectTrapezoidDrawing.svg` file is shown below:
+As an example, the `CrossSectTrapezoid.svg` file is shown below:

 <img src="./trapezoid/CrossSectTrapezoidDrawing.svg" width="500" height="500" />